 When it comes to leadership of any kind, consistency is a vital component of success.
 Often, highly creative personalities struggle with consistency, severely limiting what would otherwise be a dynamic leadership style.
-Of course, that’s a generalization, and leaders of all types struggle to be consistent.
+But, of course, that’s a generalization, and leaders of all types struggle to be consistent.
 People are drawn to consistency, but it takes time to demonstrate real and effective consistency in leadership.
 For example, studies of churches, businesses, and corporations indicate that it takes roughly five years for the organization to hit its full growth potential when a new leader arrives.
 Why?
 Because quality consistency in leadership, by definition, cannot be modeled overnight.
 Below are sixteen key areas where consistency makes the difference between bad, good, and outstanding leadership.

 1. Consistency of Time

 - Understanding the value of your time and everyone else’s time matters.
-If you disrespect other people’s time, they will eventually disrespect you.
+If you disrespect other peoples’ time, they will eventually disrespect you.
 Be on time, be timely, be efficient, and as often as possible, be brief.
 If you don’t habitually waste people’s time, they’ll forgive you when you need to take their time.
 All great leaders understand the value of managing time.

 2. Consistency of Dependability